greenelab/czi-seed-rfa/manuscript.md

 that samples where either component is available can be used for search and annotation **[CASEY ADD SHARED LATENT SPACE REF]**.
 These UMI-graphs will be embedded in the prior of scCoGAPS and architecture of non-linear latent space techniques. **[Do we need this line?
-It's a bit more specific than the rest of the paragraph -LAG]**
+It's a bit more specific than the rest of the paragraph -LAG]** **[I think we need something to link in how this fits to the latent space methods -- maybe not so specific, but something that ties it back beyond preprocessing - EJF]**

 Similarly to the approach by which comparisons to a reference genomes can identify specific differences in a genome of interest, we will use low-dimensional representations from latent